usnistgov/quantum-sensors-tdm/README.md

 # quantum-sensors-tdm
 This repo is intended to replace [`nist_qsp_readout`](https://bitbucket.org/nist_microcal/nist_qsp_readout) and [`nist_lab_internals`](https://bitbucket.org/nist_microcal/nist_lab_internals) for the purposes of running TDM system under Python 3.
-Initially, it will contain only things that Galen needs to run various systems.
-Anything you need from the source repos can come in, as long as you test it and works with python 3 and PyQt5.
+Initially, it contained only things that Galen needs to run various systems.
+Anything you need from the source repos can come in, as long as you test it and works with Python 3 and PyQt5.
 I also strongly prefer to leave out all GPIB related things, but if you have something that is GPIB but lacks a serial port, we can include that code as well.

-## cringe
+## Cringe
 GUI for setting up the crate and tower.
 Run as `cringe -L` from anywhere.
 Save cringe setup files in `~/cringe_config`.

-## adr_gui
+## ADR GUi
 GUI for homebuilt cryo systems runs automags and a secondary feedback loop that keeps the thermometer temperature from drifting by changing the LS370 setpoint over time.
 Run as `adr_gui` from anywhere.

 ## tower_power_gui